cursiv3/corousel/README.md

     //etc
 ```

-The "legend" defaults to dots, but if the array is larger than 15 it changes to
+- The "legend" defaults to dots
-a number display in the bottom right corner.
+- If picture array is larger than 15 it changes to a number display in the bottom right corner.

-You can force this by using the ```legend``` prop on the component and setting
+- Change to number legend by using the ```legend``` prop on the component and setting
 it to the string "numbers":

 ```